Cloud-SPAN/aws-instances/README.md

 aws-stuff $ echo $PATH .:/home/jorge/bin:/home/jorge/.local/bin:.... other bin directories

-The dot . at the beginning represents the current directory, which means that, when running a script in the current directory (../aws-stuff), I can run it thus "instances_create.sh .." instead of  "./instances_create.sh ..".
+The dot . at the beginning represents the current directory, which means that, when running a script in the current directory (../aws-stuff), I can run it thus "csinstances_create.sh .." instead of  "./csinstances_create.sh ..".

 ### Inputs